 I am also an administrator of a Chinese online forum of brain science: 52brain.com, We have meetings occasionally.
 Contact me if you want to meet young cognitive researchers in China.

-I was raised in a village near the riverside of Yangtze river in Hubei, a central province in China.
-The early life in rural China makes me love the outdoor, rock climbing, mountaineering and hiking are my favorite activities.
-I have climbed three mountains over 5000 meters and reached over 6 000 m on Chola Mountain, Sichuan province, China in June 2014.
+I was raised in a village near the riverside of Yangtze River in Hubei, a central province in China.
+The early life in rural China makes me love the outdoor.
+Rock climbing, mountaineering, and hiking are my favorite activities.
+During my Ph.D. study, I’ve climbed four mountains over 5000 meters and reached over 6 000 m on Chola Mountain, Sichuan Province, China in June 2014.